 Additionally, relying on medications to lose weight can lead to dependence on the drug to maintain any results that you are able to achieve by taking in.

-Most prescriptions are only effective in the short-term and many users find that their weight bounces back.
+Most prescriptions are only effective in the and many users find that their weight bounces back.

 So how can I naturally boost my metabolism?